-(a) The constitution may be amended by submitting notices of motion to the commissioner a minimum of 30 days prior to the league Annual Meeting.
-The commissioner shall circulate said notices of motion to member directors a minimum of 14 days prior to the Annual General Meeting.
+(a) The constitution may be amended by submitting notices of motion to the commissioner a minimum of 30 days prior to the league Annual General Meeting or Semi-Annual General Meeting.
+The commissioner shall circulate said notices of motion to member directors a minimum of 14 days prior to the Annual General Meeting or Semi-Annual General Meeting.